 Which means of providing location is used depends on local regulatory and operator requirements.
 One or more mechanisms can be used.
 Location can be subject to privacy constraints.

-[TS 24.229 clause 5.1.6.1]:

-A CS and IM CN subsystem capable UE shall follow the conventions and rules specified in 3GPP TS 22.101 [1A] and 3GPP TS 23.167 [4B] to select the domain for the emergency call attempt.
-If the CS domain is selected, the UE shall attempt an emergency call setup using appropriate access technology specific procedures.

-NOTE 1: For CS systems based on 3GPP TS 24.008 [8], clause B.5 applies.

-The UE shall determine, whether it is currently attached to its home operator's network (e.g. HPLMN) or to a different network than its home operator's network (e.g. VPLMN) by applying access technology specific procedures described in the access technology specific annexes.

 [TS 24.229 clause 5.1.6.2]:

 When the user initiates an emergency call, if emergency registration is needed (including cases described in subclause 5.1.6.2A), the UE shall perform an emergency registration prior to sending the SIP request related to the emergency call.